 A bidirectional data strobe (DQS) is transmitted externally, along with data, for use in data capture at the receiver.
-DQS is an intermittent strobe transmitted by the DDR SDRAM device during READs and by the memory controller during WRITEs.
-DQS is edgealigned with data for READs and center-aligned with data for WRITEs.
+DQS is an intermittent strobe transmitted by the DDR SDRAM during READs and by the memory controller during WRITEs.
+DQS is edge-aligned with data for READs and center-aligned with data for WRITEs.

-DDR SDRAM modules operate from differential clock inputs (CK and CK#); the crossing of CK going HIGH and CK# going LOW will be referred to as the positive edge of CK.
+DDR SDRAM modules operate from multiple differential clocks (CK and CK#); the crossing of CK going HIGH and CK# going LOW will be referred to as the positive edge of CK.
 Commands (address and control signals) are registered at every positive edge of CK.
 Input data is registered on both edges of DQS, and output data is referenced to both edges of DQS, as well as to both edges of CK.

 Read and write accesses to DDR SDRAM modules are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
 Accesses begin with the registration of an ACTIVE command, which is then followed by a READ or WRITE command.
-The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select device bank; A0-A12 select device row).
-The address bits registered coincident with the READ or WRITE command are used to select the device bank and starting device column location for the burst access.
+The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select device bank; A0-A11 select device row for the 128MB module, A0-A12 select device row for the 256MB and 512MB modules).
+The address bits registered coincident with the READ or WRITE command are used to select the device bank and the starting device column location for the burst access.

-DDR SDRAM modules provide for programmable READ or WRITE burst lengths of 2, 4, or 8 locations.
+DDR SDRAM modules provide for programmable read or write burst lengths of 2, 4, or 8 locations.
 An auto precharge function may be enabled to provide a self-timed row precharge that is initiated at the end of the burst access.

-The pipelined, multibank architecture of DDR SDRAM modules allows for concurrent operation, thereby providing effective high bandwidth by hiding row precharge and activation time.
+The pipelined, multibank architecture of DDR SDRAM modules allows for concurrent operation, thereby providing high effective bandwidth by hiding row precharge and activation time.

 An auto refresh mode is provided, along with a power-saving power-down mode.
 All inputs are compatible with the JEDEC Standard for SSTL_2.
 All outputs are SSTL_2, Class II compatible.
-For more information regarding DDR SDRAM operation, refer to the 256Mb or 512Mb DDR SDRAM component data sheets.
+For more information regarding DDR SDRAM operation, refer to the 128Mb, 256Mb, or 512Mb DDR SDRAM component data sheets.